-First, give the plant a wipedown, wiping off as much of the insects and webbing as possible, or you can even shower it with a hose in a sink or tub.
-This will clear the way for the pesticides to work.
-Spider mite nests actually repel the pesticides and protect the eggs and insufficient wiping may result in reinfestation.
-Next, mix your pesticide of choice with water in the appropriate amount as described on the pesticide label.
-Mix in a spray bottle that’s clearly labelled “FOR SPIDER MITES ONLY”.
+First, give the plant a wipe down, wiping off as much of the insects and webbing as possible, or you can even shower it with a hose in a sink or tub.
+This will clear the way for the insecticide to work.
+Spider mite nests actually repel the pesticides and protect the eggs and insufficient wiping may result in re-infestation.
+Next, you can spray down the plant with neem oil or an insectidicial soap that lists Spider Mites as a target pest.

-Spray the plant with your solution, drenching it.
-Spray the undersides of the leaves and every possible nook and cranny where these bugs can hide.
-Unthorough spraying could lead to reinfestation.
-Reassess and reapply once every day for 9 days for a total of 3 separate sprayings.
+Spray the plant with your solution, targeting the undersides of the leaves and every possible nook and cranny where these bugs can hide.
+Unthorough spraying could lead to re-infestation.
+Reassess and reapply once every 3 days for 9 days for a total of 3 separate sprayings.
 If done correctly, your spider mites should be gone in no time.
 Make sure to quarantine any plants infested with Spider Mites away from others to reduce transmission.

 Plant pests are annoying but harmless to humans and pets.
 They are relatively easy to be rid of with a few simple solutions.
 When treating your plant for pests, be sure to give them time to recover.
 Be sure to check out our articles on how to get rid of fungus gnats, mealybugs, and scale.